dgladyshev/message-gateway/README.md

 # message_gateway
 This is a working template of REST service via Spring Boot - message gateway.

+##purpose

+The main purpose of this application is to provide unified and simple interface for sending messages via any channel (sms, emails, etc...) and to store this messages in some queue.
+It is quite usefull then you have many services and you don't won't to teach each of them to work with your sms, email and other clients.

 ##how to run
 Just run MessageGatewayApplication class and Spring Boot will start application server automatically.